opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/identity_provider.md

 * `username` - The name of a federated user on the cloud platform.

 * `group` - The user group to which the federated user belongs on the cloud platform.

+* `groups` - The user groups to which the federated user belongs on the cloud platform.

 The `remote` block supports: